jsimck/jsconfig.json/README.md

 Which will take you through the process of generating correct format of the commit message.

-### Build & dev
+### Development

-The source files are transpiled for production package with babel to support nodeJS versions from v12+ (since I'm too lazy to actually write the code so it works on node 12+ without any modifications...).
-To build source files run `npm run build`.

-To run cli in development you can use `npm run dev` to fires up nodemon which watches changes over the source files.
+- To run cli in development you can use `npm run dev` to fires up nodemon which watches changes over the source files.
 Don't forget to provide custom working directory in this case, since by default it would start overwriting `jsconfig.json` located in the root of this repository (I'll probably provide more straightforward and logical solution in the future to mitigate this issue).

 ### Tests